 Endangered species cannot speak for themselves, and some have many fewer defenders than others.
 If they perish, whether for reasons of neglect or human venality, there will be no second chance to retrieve them.
-The next program in the series Free Speech at the Crossroads: International Dialogues will address this issue from a global perspective, asking how to gain attention for a critical problem of our time in the midst of so many simultaneous crises over military and political conflicts, hunger, disease, forced human migration, and climate change.
-Join us for a timely conversation among activists and experts on how to deal with the threat to endangered species, a problem that affects everyone in every part of the world.
+The next program in the series Free Speech at the Crossroads: International Dialogues addressed this issue from a global perspective, asking how to gain attention for a critical problem of our time in the midst of so many simultaneous crises over military and political conflicts, hunger, disease, forced human migration, and climate change.
+This timely conversation among activists and experts considered how to deal with the threat to endangered species, a problem that affects everyone in every part of the world.

 Nirmal Ghosh is U.S. bureau chief for the Straits Times of Singapore.
 An award-winning journalist, he has covered political and environmental issues across Asia.
 Ghosh is also a trustee of the Corbett Foundation, an environmental organization based in India.
 His most recent book is Unquiet Kingdom: Thailand in Transition (2017).

 Sharon Guynup is an investigative journalist, author, and producer whose work has appeared in National Geographic, the New York Times, and Conservation Science and Practice.
 Her reporting on wildlife trafficking helped spark closure of the infamous Tiger Temple in Thailand and exposed illegal and abusive activity at U.S. tiger tourism attractions.

 Peter Hain was an anti-apartheid activist in South Africa before emigrating to the United Kingdom and becoming a Labour Party parliamentarian and cabinet minister; he negotiated the 2007 settlement to the conflict in Northern Ireland.
 He has written or edited 24 books, including an acclaimed biography of Nelson Mandela.
 Today a member of the House of Lords, he campaigns on behalf of rhinos and other endangered species.